RiceDope/Callisto/README.md

 - An interface that all Collections implement which exposes the iterator.
 For addAll methods and such
 - List out what needs to be completed by the deadline and the direction that I want to focus on for writeup.
 - Give Sets a guarantee of ordering whilst keeping the buckets system the same as currently are.
 "Linked List"
+- Issue with RingBuffer where it expands with one slot remaining.
+Default does not do this (fails test)

 # Ideas